michalbelicka/selenium_tests/README.md

 - Uses ActionChains for hover and move_by_offset interactions
 - Uses GitHub Actions CI workflow to automatically run tests on schedule, push, or pull request

+## Future Improvements

+- Add custom wait conditions to reduce code duplications
+- Add tests covering more scenarios on the page
+- Consider trying Playwright for comparison

 ## How to run tests

 1. Clone the repository: